Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 1.00000000111111011111111|10000000000000000000000000000
 ```

-so we need to round to even since the round bit is non zero and the sticky bits is 0.
+So we need to round to even since the round bit is non zero and the sticky bits is 0.
 Round to even means that the last significant value is 0.

 So first we get the leading 24 bit ("integer part"):